 GLACIER HIKING ICELAND TOUR

-Stepping onto the ice with crampons on for the first time is quite fun – while Oddur was elegantly sliding like a gazelle, I started walking like a penguin, or a cat wearing socks.
+Stepping onto the ice with crampons on for the first time is quite fun – while Oddur was elegantly sliding like a gazelle, I started walking like a cat wearing socks.
 I’m just that graceful.
 It was so satisfying to feel the spikes crunch through the ice and hear the cracking sound.
 The air was fresh and crisp, probably the purest one I’ve ever breathed.
-The sun was bright, almost blindingly so as it shone off the snow like a mirror.

-While watching the glacier from the bottom, the ice blocks somehow appeared relatively small, but the more we headed toward the peak, the more I started to realize they were actually humongous.
+While watching the glacier from the bottom, the ice blocks appeared relatively small, but as we approached the peak, I realized they were actually humongous.

 GLACIER HIKING ICELAND TOUR